CUBRID/cubrid-manual/en/sql/partition.rst

 Creating VIEW with Partitioning Table
 -------------------------------------

-You can define a virtual table by using each partition of a partitioned table.
-Retrieving data from the virtual table created is possible, but data insert, delete and update operations are not allowed.
+You can define a virtual table(VIEW) by using each partition of a partitioned table.

-The following example shows how to create the *participant2* table partitioned based on the participating year, and create and retrieve a virtual table with the *participant2__p__before_2000* partition.
+The following example shows how to create the *participant2* table partitioned based on the participating year, and create and retrieve a virtual table with the *before_2000* partition of the *participant2* table.

 .. code-block:: sql